 Vermeer was born in 1632, the second child of Reynier Jansz.
 Vos (c.
 1591–1652) and Digna Baltens (c.
 1595–1670).
 The child's name Joannis was registered in Nieuwe Kerk (New Church) in Delft on October 31.
 At that time, Vermeer had a sister named Gertruy who was twelve years older.

 Vermeer was likely named Joannis, a variant of Jan, after his grandfather Jan Reynierszoon, the tailor.
 Jan was the most common name given to the male heirs of Delft's good Calvinist folk.
 Joannis is a Latinized form of Jan that Roman Catholics and upper-middle class Protestants favored.
 Perhaps the baby was christened Joannis instead of the plain old Jan because his parents, who had improved their economic condition in those years, thought it to be more refined and in step with the times.
 "There was also a humanist flavor to the name.
-Taurinus, the pastor of the Nieuwe Kerk who probably christened the child, also called himself Joannis or Johannes.
+Jacob Taurinus, the pastor of the Nieuwe Kerk (New Church) who probably christened the child, also called himself Joannis or Johannes.
 Vermeer himself never used the name Jan.
 Nonetheless, most Dutch scholars, in the century since his rediscovery, have dubbed him Jan, perhaps unconsciously to bring him closer to the mainstream of Calvinist culture."Montias, John Michael.
 Vermeer and His Milieu: A Web of Social History.
 (Princeton, NJ: Princeton University Press, 1989), 65.

 Nonehteless, recent research suggests that even though "Montias argued that the painter himself never used the name 'Jan,' this statement relies only on Vermeer’s signature in official documents and on his paintings, in which he presented himself as ‘Johannis’ or ‘Joannes’.
 The American Vermeer expert here disregarded the above-mentioned notarial deed of 5 April.John Michael Montias, Vermeer and His Milieu: A Web of Social History (Princeton, NJ: Princeton University Press, 1989), 64–65, 83.
 It is notable that Catharina Bolnes and Johannes Vermeer are described in this document as 'Trijntgen Reijniers' and 'Jan Reyniersz.'
 Both in their twenties, they were apparently called Trijntje and Jan by acquaintances in everyday interaction and used the formal names 'Catharina Bolnes' and 'Johannes Vermeer' on official occasions.
 In the seventeenth century, in districts where residents knew each other well, it was easier to speak of 'Jan of Reynier,' the father's son, than of 'Johannes Vermeer,'which was reserved for formalities or contacts with outsiders."Pieter Roelofs,"Johannes Vermeer,"in VERMEER, ed.
 Pieter Roelofs & Gregor Weber, Rijksmuseum, Amsterdam, 2023, 31.